Property Management (PMO)

 - Reuse Website

-Property Service Representatives (PSRs) serve as liasons between PMO and University schools and departments.
-Generally, the PSR will coordinate efforts through the Department Property Administrators (DPAs) in the various offices.
-See the following list to locate the PSR for your department.
+University Property Administrator's (UPAs) serve as liasons between PMO and University schools and departments.
+Generally, the UPA will coordinate efforts through the Department Property Administrators (DPAs) in the various offices.
+See the following list to locate the UPA for your department.

 School of Engineering (RAAA-SZZZ)